zartre/zartre-2024/src/content/posts/2024/fedora-40-on-asus-zenbook-a-first-impression/index.md

 However, my Microsoft Bluetooth Mouse would not work.
 I could get it connect but it just kept blinking.
 The Keychron keyboard works fine.
 (At last I managed to get the mouse to connect properly by following this [guide](https://www.youtube.com/watch?v=J-6yq5RMFqA).)

-Another caveat is that the fingerprint scanner on this laptop is not supported by [fprint]([https://fprint.freedesktop.org]\(https://fprint.freedesktop.org/\)).
-I was able to find a patch, though, but it has yet to be merged to the main release.
+~~Another caveat is that the fingerprint scanner on this laptop is not supported by [fprint]([https://fprint.freedesktop.org]\(https://fprint.freedesktop.org/\)).
+I was able to find a patch, though, but it has yet to be merged to the main release.~~

+Update (Dec 2024): The fingerprint scanner has been working for some months now!

 # Performance